RafDevX/NodeBB-DD2391/report/report.typ

 #pagebreak()
 == Neil Prabhu

-Before this project, I had a basic understanding of web applications and database management, but I had never encountered NodeBB.
-Similarly, Docker and containerization were tools/technologies that I had extremely limited experience in.
-Therefore, the learning curve was steep and required me to dive headfirst into technologies that were entirely new to me, but I was eager to embrace them.
+Before this project, Neil had a basic understanding of web applications and database management, but had never worked with NodeBB.
+Similarly, Docker and containerization were tools/technologies that Neil had extremely limited experience in.
+Therefore, the learning curve was steep and required him to dive headfirst into technologies that were entirely new to him, but Neil was eager to embrace them.

-One of the most valuable aspects of this journey was the opportunity to shadow other group members who had more experience with NodeBB and Docker.
-Through collaboration and learning from their expertise, I gained practical insights into these technologies.
+One of the most valuable aspects of this journey for Neil was the opportunity to shadow other group members who had more experience with NodeBB and Docker.
+Through collaboration and learning from their expertise, Neil gained practical insights into these technologies.
 They shared their knowledge about configuring and deploying NodeBB within Docker Compose stacks, managing Docker networks, and maintaining containerized applications.
-As I encountered challenges during the implementation phase, I was fortunate to have experienced team members to turn to for guidance.
-I remember struggling with Docker network configurations and compatibility issues with the database management system, and it was through their mentorship that I gained a better understanding of how to overcome these hurdles.
+As Neil encountered challenges during the implementation phase, he was fortunate to have experienced team members to turn to for guidance.
+Neil remembers struggling with Docker network configurations and compatibility issues with the database management system, and it was through their mentorship that he gained a better understanding of how to overcome these hurdles.

-Specifically, I was responsible for persisting the admin user so that every time we started the docker image, we didn't have to initialize and register the admin constantly.
-I created a Docker volume or bind mount to store the NodeBB data, ensuring that the admin user data was saved there.
-Then, I configured the NodeBB application to reference this volume or bind mount for data storage, guaranteeing that the admin user's credentials were preserved between Docker container restarts.
-Consequently, whenever the Docker image was started, NodeBB loaded the persisted data from the volume or bind mount, ensuring that the admin user remained accessible without the need for repeated initialization and registration.
-Lastly, I was responsible for completing the _Database Leakage and Corruption_ chapter of this report.
+Specifically, Neil was responsible for persisting the NodeBB configuration since there was no official documentation about how to do that when deploying NodeBB with Docker.
+Neil created a Docker volume to store the NodeBB data, especially the database configuration.
+The configuration of the Docker volume is now part of our Docker Compose stack.
+Consequently, whenever the Docker Compose stack is restarted, NodeBB loads the persisted data from the volume, ensuring that no repeated configuration is necessary.
+This also works for updates of the NodeBB container.
+Lastly, Neil was responsible for completing the _Database Leakage and Corruption_ chapter of this report.

 #pagebreak()
 == Rafael Oliveira